ma-ji/css/docs/assignments.md

 - [Assignment 7: Analysis and presentation of empirical paper(s) (individual, 15% points)](#a7)
 - [Assignment 8: Final project (individual/group, 35% points)](/final) -->

 Late submissions are not accepted.
+Check due dates on Canvas.

 ---
 ### <a name="a1"> Assignment 1: Plagiarisms test (individual, 5% points) </a>